foundeo/fixinator/README.md

 Specify a format for the `resultFile`:  `json` (default), `html`, `pdf`, `csv`, `junit`, `sast`, or `findbugs`.
 You may specify a comma seperated list of formats and `resultFile` paths if you want to write multiple files.

 ### ignorePaths

 A file globber pattern of paths to ignore from the scan.

+### failOnIssues

+Default: `true` - When true returns an exit code of `1` when issues are found, this will cause your build to fail if you are running in CI.
+If you do not want the build to fail when issues are found, set this to `false`.

+### listScanners

+Default: `false` - Prints out a list of scanners supported by the server in the results.
+Automatically set to `true` when `verbose` is `true`

 ## Environment Variables